claytonbras/identidock/README.md

 ==========
 Simple identicon server based on monsterid from Kevin

-From "Using Docker' By Adrian
+From "Using Docker' By Adrian Mouat